John-Lin/Pic-helper/README.md

 	Copy these three python scripts to the folder which you want to classify.

-	Use terminal and switch to the folder then type `$ python Pic_classify.py` images will be classified.
+	Use terminal and switch to the folder then type `$ python Pic_classify.py` photo will be classified.

-	If you want to pick favorite pictures just switch to /JPG folder then type `$ python Pic_selector.py`.
+	If you want to pick favorite photo just switch to /JPG folder then type `$ python Pic_selector.py`.

 	RAW files `$ python RAW_selector` and so on.